Biri0/hyprspy/README.md

 ## Features

 - Monitors the active window every second
-- Logs window class and title with start and end timestamps
+- Logs window class and title with start time and duration
 - Stores data in a local SQLite database (`logs.db`)
 - Simple, efficient, and easy to use